 As a result, you could end up with a loan that doesn’t reflect your true borrowing potential; with an interest rate that penalises you just for being self-employed.

-At Company Bug, we’re committed to providing the best possible products & services for our members and that is why we have teamed up with CMME; one of the UK’s leading mortgage specialists for contractors, freelancers, and self-employed.
+At Company Bug, we’re committed to providing the best possible products & services for our members and that is why we have teamed up with Freelancer Financials; one of the UK’s leading mortgage specialists for limited company directors, contractors, freelancers, and self-employed.

-So, whether you’re interested in buying a new home, remortgaging or a buy-to-let property CMME can help.
+So, whether you’re interested in buying a new home, remortgaging or a buy-to-let property Freelancer Financial can help.

-- Borrow up to 5 x your annualised income
+- Borrow up to 5 times your annualised contract rate, subject to status

-Having helped thousands of independent professionals obtain the mortgage funding they require, CMME are ready and able to help you finance your new home or property.
+Having helped thousands of independent professionals obtain the mortgage funding they require, Freelancer Financials are ready and able to help you finance your new home or property.
 Simply fill in the form below to get the process started.

 Top Mortgage Tips